C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Point out `reset_advanced_repo` clearly, and say it works for every remaining exercise, not just this one.
-It removes the fear of experimenting.
+- Point out `reset_advanced_repo` clearly - works for every remaining exercise, not just this one

-About 15 minutes.
+  - Removes the fear of experimenting

-This is the last exercise before the coffee break, so if the room finishes early that is fine, and if some are still working they can carry on into the break.
+- About 15 minutes
--->
+- Last exercise before the coffee break - fine if the room finishes early, fine to carry on into the break if still working -->

 ---